RetroDECK/ES-DE/USERGUIDE-DEV.md

 This utility will rescan the ROM directory for any changes such as added or removed games and systems without having to restart the application.
 But don't use this utility to reload changes to gamelist.xml files that you have made outside ES-DE as this can lead to data corruption.
 If you need to manually edit your gamelist.xml files then do this while ES-DE is shut down.

-### Quit / Quit EmulationStation
+### Quit / Quit ES-DE

-The _Quit_ menu or _Quit EmulationStation_ entry as described by the _Show quit menu (reboot and power off entries)_ option above.
+The _Quit_ menu or _Quit ES-DE_ entry as described by the _Show quit menu (reboot and power off entries)_ option above.

 If the menu is enabled, these are its entries:

-**Quit EmulationStation**
+**Quit ES-DE**

 If the option _When to save game metadata_ has been set to _On exit_, the gamelist.xml files will be updated at this point.
-This applies also if the Quit menu is disabled and replaced by the _Quit EmulationStation_ entry.
+This applies also if the Quit menu is disabled and replaced by the _Quit ES-DE_ entry.

 **Reboot system** _(All operating systems except macOS)_